jo-m-lab/ARBOL/README.md

 **Note** RAM is also a consideration, for running on ~100k cells I needed 256GB of RAM.

-A guided tutorial for analysis is available: https://shaleklab.github.io/SCTieredClustering/

 ## Params

 * *srobj* v3 seurat object